mDennis89/COMP229_008_PROJECT/README.md

-# COMP229-F2019-MidTerm Test
+# COMP229-F2023- TEAM PROJECT

-## Welcome to the MidTerm Project - the Favourite Book List App
+## Welcome to the TEAM PROJECT - Product List App

 please use **`npm install`** to install project dependencies